 Small piece of butter

-(Like many of the recipes in this cookbook, there are no directions for preparation.
-To obtain a copy of the 1988 reprint, contact the Hampton Historical Society.)
+(Like many of the recipes in this cookbook, there are no directions for preparation.)

 History Matters is a monthly column devoted to the history of Hampton and Hampton Beach, New Hampshire.
 “Hampton History Matters,” a collection of new and previously published essays, is available at amazon.com and Marelli’s Market.
 Contact Cheryl at email@example.com or lassitergang.com.